ShingObt/GeorgiaLandscapeApp/README.md

 - The time series Landsat 5/7/8 composite between 1987-2019.
 Entire Georgia is covered by this dataset.
 - The estimated growing stock volume (m3/ha).
 Only the area equivalent to path 17 row 38 in WRS-2 is covered.
 This layer is created as a part of my graduate study.
 - The last disturbance year of forest stands between 1987-2016.
-This layer is created as a part of my graduate study and summarized in [^1] [^2].
+This layer is created as a part of my graduate study and summarized in the published papers https://www.mdpi.com/1999-4907/11/3/335,  https://www.jstage.jst.go.jp/article/formath/18/0/18_001/_article/-char/en
 - SRTM Digital Elevation Data Version 4.

 You can: